Ancient Medicine

 Dioscorides, De Materia Medica 1.129 (120,1218 Wellmann)

-Dioscorides seems remarkably confident about the spiders (maybe the spiders make up for the fact that the tree stopped being poisonous?).
+Dioscorides seems remarkably confident about the spiders (maybe they are nature’s way of restoring some kind of poison-health balance after the tree’s fruit became edible).
 Notice, however, his ambivalence about the origin story: on the one hand, he assigns it to people he is not even willing to name; on the other, he still mentions it, even though it adds very little that might be useful for identifying the plant or sorting out how to use it.

 Galen, too, seems to share this ambivalence: